Visa obligations

 • Comply with the requirements on types of work allowed and maximum number of hours per week, see working during your studies.

-• Bear in mind that a change to your student status will impact on your visa, and possibly, your work entitlement.
+• Bear in mind that a change to your student status may impact on your visa, and possibly, your work entitlement.
 This could also affect your dependants’ permission to stay and work.
+For further information please read our page Changes in student status.

 The University’s obligations as your sponsor

-As a Highly Trusted Student Visa Sponsor, the University is required by the Home Office to maintain a complete and up-to-date record for each of our Student visa holders.
+As a licensed student sponsor, the University is required by the Home Office to maintain a complete and up-to-date record for each of our Student visa holders.
 As part of this, we must:

 • ensure your details are kept up-to-date at all times – this includes changes to your name, address, telephone and email details

-• keep electronic copies of your passport ID page, your visa/Biometric Residence Permit (BRP) card and your ATAS certificate, if applicable
+• keep electronic copies of your passport ID page, your eVisa and your ATAS certificate, if applicable

-• inform the Home Office if you fail to register / enrol at the start of your course and each year afterwards
+• inform the Home Office if you fail to register or enrol at the start of your course and each year afterwards

 • notify the Home Office if you change visa status and no longer require your Student visa